Investor relations.

 Honest position: we are not currently running a structured raise.
 The next twelve months are about producing more verified artefacts and landing first customers — not about chasing capital ahead of those.
 Customer revenue and public-sector adoption will set our valuation and our terms more truthfully than a deck would.

 That said, the door is not bolted shut.
-If you are a UK or sovereignty-aligned investor whose portfolio overlaps with formal-verification, regulated-sector software, or sovereign-AI infrastructure, a short note to the email below will be read by the person who would actually decide.
+If you are a UK investor whose portfolio overlaps with formal-verification, regulated-sector software, or critical infrastructure, a short note to the email below will be read by the person who would actually decide.

 We will not be returning calls from anyone who frames their interest as "moving fast on AI" without engaging with the verification piece, because that is the part that distinguishes us from the rest of the AI-coding category.
 The verification is the moat.